Admission to doctoral education

 A decision of whom will be offered a doctoral student position is taken after the interviews.
 The selected candidate will in this first stage be informally notified (e.g. via phone or e-mail).

-All documents in the selection process are then sent to the registrator who then send the decision to the Admissions office.
+All documents in the selection process are then sent to the registrator.
+The secretary of the Research Committee also send a copy of the decision to the Admissions office.
 The Admissions office register the PhD student and a formal notification will be sent to the PhD student.
 All other applicants will also be notified once the selection process is completed.

 The decision of the Research Education Committee can not be appealed according to Swedish law.